-Puberty education is most effective when it is a partnership among families, educators, and community.
-Together, we can develop a network of reliable information, protective skills, and supportive resources for our children and adolescents.
-Puberty: The Wonder Years puberty curriculum helps to facilitate this networking on behalf of children in grades 4, 5, and 6:
+Puberty education is most effective when families and educators form a partnership.
+Puberty: The Wonder Years helps develop a network of reliable information, protective skills, and supportive resources for our children in grades 4, 5, and 6:

 - Engages educators and families as partners

 - Provides children and their families with resources, and information

 - Teaches children the skills they need to choose healthy behaviors and form positive relationships

 - Promoting Appreciation and Respect for the Amazing Changes Experienced by Self and Others

 - Equipping Young People to Postpone Sexual Intercourse

 Puberty: The Wonder Years Awareness Presentation and Video

 If you are considering adopting the Puberty: The Wonder Years curriculum, please feel free to use this Puberty: The Wonder Years Awareness Presentation or Puberty: The Wonder Years Awareness Handout to inform other decision-makers.